acenet-arc/fortran_oop_as_a_second_lang/_episodes/modules.md

 </div>
 In the program `main`, to be able to accesses the variables and procedures defined in the module you must indicate you wish to be able to access them with the `use` keyword followed by the module name you would like your program or procedure to have access to.

+By grouping related procedures and variables together into a module it can help to improve re-usability and allow modules to be **used** in multiple places in code.

 Lets download, compile and run the above `modules.f90` program.
 ~~~
 $ wget https://raw.githubusercontent.com/acenet-arc/fortran_oop_as_a_second_language/gh-pages/code/modules.f90